vmihalko/ksh/src/cmd/INIT/README-mamake.md

 * The `prev` command may now be used without a prior `make`...`done` to declare a simple prerequisite, provided the `MAMAKE_STRICT` variable is set.

+In addition, the following two simple shell scripts are now provided to aid in maintaining and modernising Mamfiles:

+* `src/cmd/INIT/utils/Mamfile_indent`: Automatically indent or re-indent a Mamfile.
+* `src/cmd/INIT/utils/Mamfile_rm_unused_vars`: Remove unused `setv` variable
+  definitions from a Mamfile (except `MAMAKE_STRICT`).

 ## Commands ##

 MAM commands have the following basic form: